 We can see our strengths and weaknesses.
 Knowing what works well for us helps us set achievable goals.
 Identifying areas for improvement allows us to focus our efforts on what has the most impact.

 Reflection helps us understand what matters to us.
+Journaling can help you establish goals.
 It also encourages us to question if certain aspects of our lives align with our values and aspirations.
 This helps us set meaningful goals that motivate us.

 Breaking down long-term goals into smaller, achievable tasks is essential for successful goal achievement.
 By splitting up the big picture into manageable steps, you can stay motivated and focused.
 Here’s a 5-step guide to help you do it:

 - Define your long-term goal: Visualize your desired outcome and make a specific, challenging but doable goal.